-Sustained observations such as repeat transects along AX25 will provide the only means to monitor the vertical structure and to investigate the variability of the fronts in this region.
-The GoodHope programme will investigate year-to-year and longer period variability in the fluxes, such as those related to the Antarctic Circumpolar Wave.
-Such intense and periodic monitoring has been underway in the Drake Passage11 and south of Tasmania4 since the 1970s.
-A repeat transect between South Africa and Antarctica, the third Southern Ocean "choke point", has only this year been implemented.
+Sustained observations, such as repeat transects along the AX25 line, will provide the only means to monitor the vertical structure and to investigate the variability of the fronts in this region.
+The GoodHope programme will investigate year-to-year and longer-period variability in the fluxes, such as those related to the Antarctic Circumpolar Wave.
+Such intense and periodic monitoring has been under way in the Drake Passage11 and south of Tasmania4 since the 1970s.
+A repeat transect between South Africa and Antarctica, the third Southern Ocean 'choke point', was implemented only last year.

-In this study, we describe the frontal structure in the upper ocean as determined from underway surface and XBT (expendable bathythermograph) measurements during the first GoodHope transect along AX25, relating our findings to total chlorophyll-a concentrations as well as air-sea interaction along this transect.
+In this article, we describe the frontal structure in the upper ocean as determined from underway surface and XBT measurements during the first Good Hope transect along AX25, relating our findings to total chlorophyll-a concentrations as well as to air-sea interaction along this transect.